 Older of the two systems.
 SIC numbers are gradually being phased out, but are still used in databases and some print sources.
 SIC codes have been traditionally used for U.S. industries.

-You may want to visit The YSU Writing Center on the lower level of Maag Library for help with writing papers and citation format.
-The resources listed below will also help you with MLA citation format:
+Visit The YSU Writing Center on the lower level of Maag Library for help with writing papers and citing sources.
+The resources listed below will also help you with citation format:

 ♦ MLA Handbook for Writers of Research Papers, 7th Edition